Monster (Gröna Lund)

-Monster is a steel inverted roller coaster at Gröna Lund in Stockholm, Sweden.
+Monster is an inverted roller coaster at Gröna Lund in Stockholm, Sweden.
 The coaster was manufactured by Bolliger & Mabillard and is the park's largest investment to date, which a price tag of 450 million Swedish krona (approximately €44.3 million).
 Development and construction of the coaster took several years, and a third of the park was redesigned to accommodate it.
 Monster opened to the public on June 2, 2021.

 History

 Development

 Gröna Lund had earmarked a parking lot – located just north of the park – as an expansion plot, and had begun attempting to secure its usage during the mid-2000s.
 The prospect of a Bolliger & Mabillard coaster project was kept in mind for the site, and had first been brought up near the end of 2007/beginning of 2008.
 In 2009, the park drafted plans to construct a full-scale Bolliger & Mabillard inverted coaster and a 90+ m Funtime Starflyer.
 As the approval process for the expansion faced numerous delays, the latter concept made its way into the existing park for Gröna Lund's 130th anniversary in 2013, where it materialized as the 121 m tall Eclipse.
 With no guarantee on when the expansion site would become available, park officials began planning to build the coaster within the existing park.

 In February 2017, Gröna Lund unveiled their 700 m long B&M inverted coaster project, which was set to begin construction in 2018 and open for the 2020 season.
 The opening date was later revised to 2021, and an inversion was removed from the original layout.